 1 This PGD is not relevant to the national community pharmacy seasonal influenza vaccination advanced service which has its own PGD (see Pharmacy Influenza Vaccination PGD).
-2 This includes any relevant area device.

 This includes any relevant amendments to legislation (eg 2013 No235, 2015 No.178 and 2015 No.323).